UndefinedCreations/docs/gradle-plugins/run-server.md

 ```

 ### Custom Jars

 Using this plugin you are also able to use custom jars.
 To use them you need to give the `path` to the jar.

 :::warning
-Note: Using custom jars might break the plugins downloader and the mcVersion will have 0 effect on the minecraft version the server is running.
+Using custom jars might break the plugin downloader and the mcVersion will have 0 effect on the minecraft version the server is running.
 :::

 ```kts
 tasks {
     runServer {
         mcVersion("1.21.4")
         customJar("C:\Users\UndefinedAdmin\Documents\CoolJar.jar", alwaysReplace = true)
     }
 }